ARMmbed/mbed-os-5-docs/docs/refs/api/networking/cellular.md

 1. Instantiate an implementation of the CellularBase class (for example, the [generic modem driver](https://github.com/hasnainvirk/mbed-os/blob/cellular_feature_br/features/cellular/TARGET_GENERIC_MODEM/generic_modem_driver/)).
 1. Call the `connect(pincode, apn)` function with a PIN code for your SIM card and an APN for your network.
-1. Once connected, you can use mbed OS [network sockets](network_sockets.md) as usual.
+1. Once connected, you can use Mbed OS [network sockets](network_sockets.md) as usual.

 ##### Examples

 ###### Connection establishment

-This example establishes connection with the cellular network using mbed OS CellularInterface.
+This example establishes connection with the cellular network using Mbed OS CellularInterface.

 ```cpp
 #include "mbed.h"